marcomg/sitesChangesNotifier/README.md

 What is siteChangesNotifier?
 --------------
-Let's strart from beginning: why i wrote this code?
+Let's strart from the beginning: why I wrote this code?

-Simply: I am a university student and I did not want to check every minute the sites of my teachers if they had published marks of exams.
+Simply: I am an university student and I did not want to check every minute the sites of my teachers if they had published marks of exams.

 So siteChangesNitifier is a python3 script developed to check if a website is changed.
 If the site is changed it will send you an email!